-Vacation and Moving Tips Short Vacations Leave refrigerator operating during vacations of 3 weeks or less.
+Ç Ü Vacation and Moving Tips Short Vacations Leave refrigerator operating during vacations of 3 weeks or less.
 Use all perishable items from refrigerator compartment.
 Turn automatic ice maker off and empty ice bucket, even if you will only be gone for a few days.
 Long Vacations Remove all food and ice if you will be gone one month or more.
 Turn controls to "O" (the OFF position) and disconnect power.
 Turn off automatic ice maker and turn water supply valve to closed position.
 Clean interior thoroughly.
 Leave both doors open to prevent odors and mold build-up.
 Block doors open if necessary.
 Moving Remove all food and ice.
 If using handcart, load from side.
 Adjust rollers all the way up to protect them during sliding or moving.
 Pad cabinet to avoid scratching surface.

-REFRIGERATOR WARRANTY

-Your refrigerator is protected by this warranty
+REFRIGERATOR WARRANTY Your refrigerator is protected by this warranty

-WARRANTY PERIOD THROUGH OUR AUTHORIZED SERVICERS, WE WILL: THE CONSUMER WILL BE RESPONSIBLE FOR: FULL ONE-YEAR WARRANTY One year from original purchase date Pay all costs for repairing or replacing any parts of this appliance which prove to be defective in materials or workmanship.
-Excludes original and replacement lee & Water filter cartridges (if equipped).
+WARRANTY PERIOD THROUGH OUR AUTHORIZED SERVICERS, WE WILL: THE CONSUMER WILL BE RESPONSIBLE FOR: FULL ONE-YEAR WARRANTY One year from original purchase date.
+Pay all costs for repairing or replacing any parts of this appliance which prove to be defective in materials or workmanship.
+Excludes original and replacement Ice & Water filter cartridges (if equipped).
 Original and replacement cartridges are warranted for 30 days (parts only).
 Costs of service calls that are listed under NORMAL RESPONSIBILITIES OF THE CONSUMER.
-LIMITED 22-5 YEAR WARRANTY (Cabinet Liner and Sealed System) Second through fifth years from original purchase date Repair or replace any parts in the cabinet liner or Sealed Refrigeration System (compressor, condenser, evaporator, drier and tubing) which prove to be defective in materials or workmanship.
-Costs for pick up and delivery of the appliance required because of service.
+LIMITED 2 nd - 5 TH YEAR WARRANTY (Cabinet Liner and Sealed System) Second through fifth years from original purchase date.
+Repair or replace any parts in the cabinet liner or sealed refrigeration system (compressor, condenser, evaporator, dryer or tubing) which prove to be defective in materials or workmanship.
+Costs for pickup and delivery of the appliance required because of service.
 Costs for labor, parts and transportation other than with respect to the cabinet liner or Sealed Refrigeration System.
 LIMITED WARRANTY (Applicable to the State of Alaska) Time periods listed above.
 All of the provisions of the full warranties above and the exclusions listed below apply.
-Costs of the techniclan's travel to the home and any costs for pick up and delivery of the appliance required because of service.
+Costs of the technician's travel to the home and any costs for pick up and delivery of the appliance required because of service.

-In the U.S.A., your appliance is warranted by Electrolux Home Products, Inc. We authorize no person to change or add to any of our obligations under this warranty.
-Our obligations for service and parts under this warranty must be performed by us or an authorized Electrolux Home Products, Inc. servicer.
-In Canada, your appliance is warranted by Electrolux Canada Corp.
+In the U.S.A.. and Puerto Rico, your appliance is warranted by Electrolux Major Appliances North America, a division of Electrolux Home Products, Inc. In Canada, your appliance is warranted by Electrolux Major Appliances North America, a division of Electrolux Canada Corp.
+Electrolux Home Products, Inc. and Electrolux Canada Corp. are referred to in this warranty as "Electrolux".
+We authorize no person to change or add to any of our obligations under this warranty.
+Our obligations for service and parts under this warranty must be performed by us or an authorized Electrolux servicer.